2018–2019 Gaza border protests: Palestinian tactics

-Observers from the International Rescue Committee and the UN Office for the Coordination of Humanitarian Affairs reported that the majority of protesters acted nonviolently on 30 March and 6 April.
+Observers from the International Crisis Group and the UN Office for the Coordination of Humanitarian Affairs reported that the majority of protesters acted nonviolently on 30 March and 6 April.

 On both of the larger protest days, hundreds of primarily young men approached or entered the 300-metre "exclusion zone" declared by Israeli military forces, thrown stones, hurled Molotov cocktails, and attempted to plant Palestinian flags.
 A New York Times account described the purpose of approaching the fence as "a powerful statement of defiance, bravery and national pride" among Palestinians.

 The Israeli military accused Hamas of using the protests as a guise to launch attacks against Israel, and warned about further reprisals.
-Israeli sources said that Hamas was forcing bus companies to transport people to the border for 6 April protests.
+IDF spokesperson Ronen Manelis said that Hamas was forcing bus companies to transport people to the border for 6 April protests.

 Israeli politicians repeated their accusations that Hamas utilizes protesters as human shields.
 The United States' Special Representative for International Negotiations Jason Greenblatt stated, with regards to the planned 6 April protest, that "[they] condemn leaders and protestors who call for violence or who send protestors – including children – to the fence, knowing that they may be injured or killed".

-Senior Hamas official Mahmoud al-Zahar admitted in an interview to Al Jazeera "when we talk about 'peaceful resistance' we are deceiving the public.
-This is a peaceful resistance bolstered by a military force and by security agencies, and enjoying tremendous popular support."

 Tent encampment

 Organizers set up five tents 500 to 700 m from the border and during the campaign their number grew to several dozen.
 Each tent was labeled with the town or village from which its occupants were expelled.
-The encampment allowed protesters to sleep, eat, and live on the site which hosted religious gatherings, weddings, and often had a festive atmosphere.
+In the encampment, protesters slept, ate, lived on the site which also hosted religious gatherings and weddings.
 Protests near the camps were large, diverse in participation, and peaceful.
 Many engaged in sit-in protests organized around their tents.

 Earthen embankments were erected near the 300 m mark to try to shield those further away from Israeli sniper fire.

 Tire burning

 Palestinians frequently burned tires and t-shirts which produced thick smoke and obstructed the sightlines of Israeli snipers.
-Often young men would roll burning tires towards the fence to create smokescreens.
+To this end, thousands of old tires were collected from around Gaza and transported to the border.
+Often young men would roll burning tires towards the fence to set it on fire and to create smokescreens.